4. STUDENT LIFE CYCLE

 4.4.2.
 TRANSFER FROM OR INTO POSTGRADUATE DIPLOMA

-Postgraduate Diploma students who were fully qualified as Master's candidates at the time of admission may transfer into a Master's program at any time.
+With permission of the graduate chair, Postgraduate Diploma students who were fully qualified as Master's candidates at the time of admission are eligible to transfer into a Master's program at any time.

-Postgraduate Diploma students who were not fully qualified as Master’s candidates at the time of admission to the Postgraduate Diploma may, at the invitation of the academic unit, transfer to a Master’s program upon completion of 9 credit units of 800 level coursework with a cumulative academic average of 80% and no grade below 70%.
+With permission of the graduate chair, Postgraduate Diploma students who were not fully qualified as Master’s candidates at the time of admission to the Postgraduate Diploma are eligible to be recommended for transfer to a Master’s program provided the following condition is met:

 4.4.3.
 TRANSFER BETWEEN THESIS, PROJECT, AND COURSE-BASED MASTER'S PROGRAMSWith the approval of their Supervisor, Advisory Committee, and Graduate Chair, students may transfer from a program with thesis to one with project, or vice versa, where this option is available.